Nipmuc: Language

 The Nipmuc most likely spoke Loup A, a Southern New England Algonquian language.
 The language is undergoing revival within the communities.
-There are several 2nd language speakers.
-Ohketeau is one local organization working on language revitalization.
+There are several second-language speakers.

 Tribal divisions

 Daniel Gookin (1612–1687), Superintendent to the Native Americans and assistant of Eliot, was careful to distinguish the Nipmuc (proper), Wabquasset, Quaboag, and Nashaway tribes.
 The situation was fluid since these Native groups were decentralized, and individuals unhappy with their chiefs freely joined other groups.
 In addition, shifting alliances were made based on kinship, military, and tributary relationships with other tribes.

 The formation of the praying towns dissolved some tribal divisions, as members of different tribes settled together.
 Four groups that are associated with the Nipmuc peoples survive today.